roostergrin/Thread_API_Documentation/source/index.html.md

 </aside>

 # Thread Online Scheduling API
 The Thread Online Scheduling API centers around `booking` resources.
 A booking is an opening for an initial consultation.

-There are two main categories of bookings, bookings and range bookings.

-  1. **Booking**: a booking is an opening in the schedule for an initial consultation.
 When a patient books a booking, they are choosing a real time, e.g. 4:45 PM on Tuesday, and they are expecting an appointment at that exact time.
 Once a booking is booked, the patient has an appointment.
-  2. **Range Booking**: when a patient books a range booking, they are requesting a consultation within a time range (morning, late morning, early afternoon or late afternoon) and they are expecting the office to get back to them with the exact time of their appointment.

 A booking can have the following states: